Commitment to a Foundation of Inclusivity

 The BFA Music Theatre Program is committed to creating an environment of equity, diversity, inclusion, belonging, and access.

 Elon Music Theatre is committed to broadening our idea of what musical theatre is and can be.
 With a reputation for excellence in training and an eye toward the future of the industry, WE ARE ELON MUSIC THEATRE.

 Please let us know how we can do better: email@example.com.

 Admission to Elon’s music theatre program is by audition.
 Audition dates are set annually in the fall and spring.
 View a list of upcoming audition dates.
 Students may audition before being admitted to Elon; however, all offers of admission to the music theatre program are pending until a student is admitted to the university.
 Additional information regarding financial aid is available on the University Scholarships page; visit this link for details and deadlines.
 Please feel free to contact Professor Julio Matos at firstname.lastname@example.org if you have any questions.

-We will also have virtual Music Theatre information sessions on Thursday, February 3rd, March 3rd, April 7th and May 5th from 4:00-4:45 via Zoom.
+We will also have virtual Music Theatre information sessions on Fridays from 4:00-4:45 via Zoom.
+The first session will be Friday, September 2nd.
+There will be no sessions on 10/14 or 11/25).
 Please click on the link to participate.

 Please note that these information sessions are for current high school juniors and sophomores.